godfather369/project/README.md

 Description :

 This web page is a project which is related to image carousel.
 It starts working automatically when the page is opened.
-Image gets changed after every 10 seconds(default time).
+Image gets changed after every time interval.

 Features of the project: